zzzeek/sqla_tutorial/presentation/index.rst

     * Fully removing old patterns that have been discouraged against for many years
     * Making the experience of the Core and ORM APIs much more similar and cross-compatible
+    * A new emphasis on explicitness and non-ambiguity
 * Other changes:
     * Python 3 only
     * asyncio fully supported (this is in 1.4)
     * hopefully improved pep-484 / mypy support (also released in 1.4)

 SQLAlchemy 1.4 - The Transition
 ================================